EvaMaeRey/knitrExtra/README.md

 #> [19] "unnamed-chunk-9"           "unnamed-chunk-10"
 #> [21] "unnamed-chunk-11"          "unnamed-chunk-12"
 #> [23] "unnamed-chunk-13"

+# sending code from a chunk to a stand alone file
+knitr::knit_code$get("chunk_code_get_static") |>
+  as.vector() |>
+  writeLines("R/chunk_code_get_static.R")
 ```

-And we can’t access chunk names from within a live .Rmd, or the code
+And *importantly*, we can’t access chunk names from within a live .Rmd,
-from chunks in the document we are working on.
-But this kind of
+or the code from chunks in the document we are working on.
+But this kind
-‘self-awareness’ can be really useful
+of interactivity can be useful.

 With the {knitrExtra} package, we’ll live in a different world (🦄 🦄 🦄)
-where the task is a snap 🫰:
+where the task is a snap 🫰 and interactivity is provided (from within
+RStudio IDE - Borrowing from Kelly Bodwin’s approach in flair):

 Proposed API: